The RV-6 Rebuild project

 interesting to those that haven't worked with composites.

-Here is the slow in the cowl drawn on my formica layup
+Here is the hole in the cowl drawn on my formica layup

 board, then the overlap I'll use to fabricate the patch.
 The